peteypipe/Cloud-deployment-in-azure/README.md

 - Load balancers provide a level of security in their ability to protect against DDoS attacks by spreading the traffic between mutliple servers.
 They provide a layer of redundancy to a network by connecting to several servers at one time and allowing for servers to be taken down or added without disrupting user access.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system files.
-- _TODO: What does Filebeat watch for?_

 - filebeat monitors and centralizes log data and forwards data that you specify for indexing.
-- _TODO: What does Metricbeat record?_

 - Metricbeat records metrics for the OS and services running on the server that it is monitoring.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|